telescope0606/highlight-navigation/README.md

 Highlight Navigation Credits, Donations
 ---------------------------------------

 Built by Stephanie Fischer.
-There really is not much coming out of my pocket for this plugin, but I am struggling with Lyme disease and having to self-pay a good deal of the cost.
-If you would like to help, donations are appreciated.
+Donations are appreciated.
 You can donate here: http://telescope0606.github.io/

 Styling
 -------